tnichols217/notes/APArt/Piece Descriptions.md

 ### Processes

 1. Researched kid's interpretation of instruments by visiting 4 year olds and observing their drawings
-2. Experiment recreating shaky hand effect in 3D through procedural distortion of shape
+2. Experiment recreating shaky hand effect in 3D through originally created procedural distortion of shape

 ## 5 - Piano